-- The most significant cost assumptions that affect rates include: O&M Expenditure increases at 3%; increase in general and construction inflation; salary and benefit increases of 9% in year 1 of the financial model, 4% in year 2 and 3.5% thereafter, incorporating the estimated impacts of the recently adopted Memorandum of Understandings between the City of Santa Rosa and employees (MOUs) and anticipated impacts of the classification and compensation study currently in process; 4% increases in chemicals and utility costs. - Due to the proposed re-introduction of the wholesale pass-through rate increase for escalating wholesale water costs, our financial model is not currently predicting annual increases to the costs of wholesale water supply. - Interest earnings are expected to remain at a modest 1%. - Growth rates, which produce connection fee revenue, increase at 1.1%. - Water demand is expected to remain stable.
+- Due to the proposed re-introduction of the wholesale rate pass-through policy for escalating wholesale water costs, our financial model is not currently predicting annual increases to the costs of wholesale water supply. - Interest earnings are expected to remain at 1%. - Growth rates, which produce connection fee revenue, are expected to increase at 1.1% which is consistent with recent historical trends. - Water demand is expected to remain stable.
 Water use has been consistent over the last 10 years and is being projected, for the purpose of rates, to remain within a stable range. - Investment in the CIP Program will continue to increase at 3% for the Water and Wastewater enterprises through FY 2028.
-In FYs 2029-35, CIP investments will see a sharp increase for both water and wastewater, culminating in reaching target CIP investment levels of \$34 million per year and \$42 million per year by 2035, respectively.
-These amounts represent our current target CIP Program investment levels as identified in the 2022 Water Infrastructure report.
+In FYs 2029-35, infrastructure investments will see a sharp increase for both water and wastewater, culminating in reaching target infrastructure investment levels of \$34 million per year and \$42 million per year by 2035, respectively.
+These amounts represent the current target CIP Program investment levels as identified in the 2022 Water Infrastructure report.
 After consideration of these amounts, and discussion with our consultant, it was decided that SRW should take a measured approach to reaching these target investment levels over the next 10 years, giving SRW the opportunity to address CIP project delivery efficiency while protecting its customers from sharp rate increases over the next 10 years.
-For the Regional Reuse Enterprise, SRW is assuming that the Regional partner agencies, including SRW, will continue to increase the annual cash CIP investments by \$1 million per year over the next 10 years. - Existing debt service has been included in the model based on the existing repayment schedules.
+For the Regional Reuse Enterprise, SRW is assuming that the Regional partner agencies, including SRW, will continue to increase the annual cash CIP investments by \$1 million per year over the next 10 years. - Existing debt service has been included in the model based on the existing repayment schedules. - The model also assumes that the Regional Reuse enterprise will pursue the issuance of approximately \$35 million of revenue bonds at an assumed interest rate of 5.5% in FY 2026.
+This debt issuance will primarily be used to execute the electrical infrastructure replacement project at the Laguna Treatment Plant, which is key in improving safety and reliability at the plant.